source-academy/general/educator/assessment/README.md

 ## TEMPLATE

-Represents an answer template that will be provided to the student when they first load up an assessment.
+Represents an answer template that will be provided to the student when they first load up an assessment or when they reset an assessment.
 Required.

 ### Value